shuhaimiao/RAG-Forge/README.md

     * *Example:* `{'source': 'api-best-practices.md', 'doc_type': 'best_practice'}`
 * **Embedding & Loading:**
     * Connect to the local Ollama service.
-    * Generate a vector embedding for each chunk using `nomic-embed-text`.
+    * Generate a vector embedding for each chunk using `dengcao/Qwen3-Embedding-0.6B:Q8_0`.
     * Connect to the Milvus service and load the vector, the raw text chunk, and its metadata into a new collection.

 **3. Implement the Core RAG API (`src/main.py` & `src/core.py`):**